apankrat/notes/fast-case-conversion/README.md

 The best compression of our original `tolower` lookup table is **5750** bytes with A and **4422** bytes with B.

-But we still can compress more.
+But we can do better still.

 ## Compressing the index